Switzerland: How buying real-estate can kill you financially and reasons to go for stocks instead

 I have researched on stocks and ETFs in which I want to invest in long-term (=not having to check my portfolio more than once a month).
 I am not a trader but spend most of my time building coderfit.com after all.

 Stocks themselves are too volatile for me at this point and I might invest in some companies in the future, but not now.
-So, I am left with investing via passively managed funds that follow stock-indices and spread over thousands of stocks and take only 0.05%-0.11% in management fees.
+(Update May 2018: I successfully invested in NASDAQ:FB when it dipped March 2018) So, mainly invest via passively managed funds that follow stock-indices and spread over thousands of stocks and take only 0.05%-0.11% in management fees.

-I started to invest most of my net-worth in two ETFs: 50% in SCHB and 50% in VEU.
-They are the cheapest available instruments that capture the total, worldwide stock market.
-I use Interactive Brokers; they have a CH-IBAN you can use to transfer CHF for free.
-If you want to invest, even if you can only invest 5000 CHF, you should start learning and doing it ASAP (compound effect anyone?).
-Interactive Brokers is a “discount broker” which means their fees are low and they are international which means one can take stocks and investment along when one moves to a different country— try doing this with a house.
+Even if you can only invest 5000 CHF, you should start learning and doing it ASAP (compound effect anyone?).
+Interactive Brokers is a “discount broker” which means its fees are low.
+Also, they are international which means one can take stocks and investment along when one moves to a different country— try doing this with a house.
 That said, I am not associated either with Interactive Brokers, Schwab nor Vanguard.
 Also, this is no investment advice; we are 10 years past the last recession and the stock market might make a downwards-correction anytime.
 In a recession your money might be locked for 3–10 years , so be aware.
-(Although, if you ask me, that is still better than locking money in real-estate for 30 years.)
+(If you ask me, that is still better than locking money in real-estate for >30 years.)

 Be aware of US estate tax liability

-Fortunately, Switzerland and the US have concluded an estate tax treaty which raises the limit to $5.49M (at the moment).
-So unless you’re multimillionaire already, US estate taxation doesn’t concern you.
-So, being able to use these cheap financial brokers and instruments can be seen as another reason why it is so awesome here and you should move here.
-If you’re working in tech, there are “eight more reasons why you should move here” about which I wrote in my other medium post.
+Fortunately, Switzerland and the US have concluded an estate tax treaty which raises the limit to $5.49M.
+So unless you’re Switzerland-based multimillionaire , US estate taxation doesn’t apply to you.
+So, being able to use these cheap financial brokers and instruments can be seen as another reason why it is so awesome here and why people like to move here.
+If you’re working in tech, there are more reasons why you should move here, find them in my other blog post.

-- Don’t buy a house unless you have a non-monetary reason.
+- Don’t buy a house unless you have non-monetary reasons.

-- Use passively managed financial instruments with low management fees.
+- Use passively managed financial instruments with low management fees like the ones issued by Schwab or Vanguard.

-Regardless whether you have money to invest or not, if you are a software engineer, or if you can refer one, I run a technical recruitment agency based in Zurich.
-I will help you skip boring calls with non-technical recruiters, assess you reasonably and match you with cool tech jobs in Zurich (and also Munich and New York)!
-Please reach out to me at firstname.lastname@example.org.
+Regardless whether you have money to invest or not, if you are a software engineer, or if you can refer one, I run a technical recruitment agency and a jobboard (jobs.coderfit.com) based in Zurich.
+I will help you skip boring calls with non-technical recruiters, assess you reasonably and match you with cool tech jobs!
+Please reach out to me at email@example.com.
 If you like this article, you might love:

 - Eight reasons why I moved to Switzerland to work in tech